sftSalman/Deploying-_custom_object_detection_Yolov5_RESTAPI_Deployment/README.md

 # Dataset
 The given datasets has 103 images with different types of image extenson like .jpg , .svg, jpeg .
 So we need to preprocess data properly .
-We used a python function called `preprocess.py` which perform
+We used a python function called `preprocess.py` which performs
 ## Checking image format
 ## Convert all types of images into .jpg format
 ## Create new directory